 How Messages Travel from the Body to the Brain

 Now you know your Somatic Nervous System (SNS) and Autonomic Nervous System (ANS) bring sensory information to your Central Nervous System (CNS) along sensory (afferent) pathways; and that your CNS sends instructions back to your body using motor (efferent) pathways.
 But, how do messages travel between the body and the CNS?

-The way your SNS and ANS are integrated into your spinal cord is pretty complicated.
-What you need to know to understand referred pain, is that your SNS and ANS travel side by side through spinal roots that create a bridge between your body and your spinal cord.
-This is done through 31 pairs of nerves, each of which serves specific muscles and organs in your body.
+The way your SNS and ANS integrate into your spinal cord can be tricky to understand.
+What you need to know to understand your pain syndrome, is that your SNS and ANS travel side by side through spinal roots that create a bridge between your body and your spinal cord.
+This takes place with 31 pairs of nerves, each of which serves specific muscles and organs in your body.
 When they're working properly, these nerves branch out to connect every inch of your body to your CNS.